Iraq condemns U.S. air strikes as unacceptable and dangerous

 Earlier this month, U.S. Secretary of State Mike Pompeo blamed Iranian-backed forces for attacks on bases in Iraq and said any attacks by Tehran or proxies harming Americans or allies would be “answered with a decisive U.S. response.”

+U.S. officials said Washington had exhibited patience amid escalating provocations from Iran and its allies, but that it was time to re-establish deterrence against aggression.

+“After so many attacks it was important for the president to direct our armed forces to respond in a way that the Iranian regime will understand,” U.S. special representative for Iran Brian Hook said in a news briefing.

-Iran denies involvement in attacks on U.S. forces.
-It condemned the raids as “terrorism”.
+Iran denies involvement in attacks on U.S. forces and has condemned the raids as “terrorism”.

 “This claim without any evidence cannot justify bombing and killing people in violation of international law,” said Iranian government spokesman Ali Rabiei.